 The Department of Nursing offers a program of study leading to the Bachelor of Science in Nursing degree (BSN).
-This program is fully approved by the Virginia State Board of Nursing.
+This nursing program in Virginia is fully approved by the Virginia State Board of Nursing.
 The baccalaureate degree in nursing at The University of Virginia’s College at Wise is accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791

 After completing the prerequisite courses, students may apply for admission to the nursing major, which has two tracks.
 Upon completion of the general education courses and the required nursing courses, the student will have accrued a total of 120 hours for graduation.

 The Pre-Licensure Program is for students who wish to earn a BSN and take the registered nurse licensure examination, the National Council Licensure Examination (NCLEX-RN).
 Once admitted to the nursing major, students in the Traditional Program must enroll full-time.

-The RN to BSN Program is a program for registered nurses who have either a diploma or an associate degree in nursing.
+The RN to BSN Program is a nursing program in Virginia for registered nurses who have either a diploma or an associate degree in nursing.
 The RN to BSN Program has been specifically designed for the working registered nurse student, and is offered on the Wise campus and at the Southwest Virginia Higher Education Center in Abingdon.
-Students may enroll full- or part-time in this program.
+Students may enroll full- or part-time in this UVa-Wise nursing program.